shreyam1008/visualise-oklch/README.md

 For Open VSX publishing, the registry is [open-vsx.org](https://open-vsx.org/).
 You need an Open VSX namespace matching your chosen publisher plus an `OVSX_PAT` secret in GitHub Actions.

 For VS Code Marketplace publishing, add a `VSCE_PAT` secret.
 Without that token, the repo can still package the VSIX and publish to Open VSX.

+For the exact listing/icon/site refresh workflow, see [PUBLISHING.md](https://github.com/shreyam1008/visualise-oklch/blob/main/PUBLISHING.md).

+## Credit

+Visualise OKLCH builds on the original idea introduced in [SwiftlyDaniel/oklch-color-visualiser](https://github.com/SwiftlyDaniel/oklch-color-visualiser).
+That original project is credited here and in the site footer, while this repository continues the implementation, release flow, docs, and maintenance under `shreyam1008`.

 ## License